 During the acute phase of shin splints, pain will start strong and slowly decrease as your body warms up; usually pain will return at the end of your training session.

-Chronic shin splints can cause tiny cracks in your tibia which can result in a complete fracture or stress fracture of your tibia.
+Chronic shin splints can cause tiny cracks in your tibia which can result in a stress fracture of your tibia.
 Where a stress fracture is involved rest and immobilisation will be required and thus catching this condition early is imperative.

 Posterior Shin Splints